thriveweb/davis-legal/content/pages/faq.md

     communications.

-    Robert will confer with clients in the offices of their solicitor and, when he works interstate, does so on a fly-in-fly-out basis.
+    Rob will confer with clients in the offices of their solicitor and, when he works interstate, does so on a fly-in-fly-out basis.

-    Robert only accepts briefs for clients via their solicitor.
+    Rob only accepts briefs for clients via their solicitor.
 He does not accept briefs direct from the public.

     This is because pre-trial litigation work is complex and often quite labour